EdwinVW/dapr-traffic-control/README.md

 1. Fines are sent to the owner of a speeding vehicle by email.
 For sending the email, the Dapr SMTP **output binding** is used.
 1. The Dapr **input binding** for MQTT is used to send simulated car info to the TrafficControlService.
 Mosquitto is used as MQTT broker.
 1. The FineCollectionService needs credentials for connecting to the smtp server and a license-key for a fine calculator component.
 It uses the **secrets management** building block with the local file component to get the credentials and the license-key.
-1. The TrafficControlService has an alternative implementation based on Dapr **actors**.
-See [Run the application with actors](#run-the-application-with-dapr-actors) for instructions on how to run this.

 Here is the sequence diagram again, but now with all the Dapr building blocks and components: